NVlabs/SASSI/README.md

 Additionally, "ptxas -h" lists SASSI's supported options.

-Restrictions
+Restrictions and caveats
 ------------------

 1. 32-bit architectures are not supported.

     This was an early design decision to reduce the large cross product of possible configurations.
 Please let us know if 32-bit support would be useful though, because it probably wouldn't be too hard to support.

 2. Programs currently have to be compiled with "-rdc=true", which affects performance.

     SASSI allows users to instrument code by injecting function calls to user-defined functions that are later linked in.
 In order to perform cross-module function calls in CUDA one must use the "relocatable device code" option, "-rdc=true".
 Future versions of SASSI may remove this restriction.

 3. Minimum driver required is 346.41.

     This version of SASSI is designed to work with the CUDA 7 toolchain, which also has that requirement.

 4. Compiler-inserted MEMBARs and TEXDEPBARs are not accounted for.